TheFinestArtist/TheFinestArtist/Projects/README.md

 - Globee is a native tutor matching service, which has similar user interface to that of Tinder.
 I carefully re-designed user experience of the application from the first draft of wireframe, designed database model and developed server.
 Chanil and I developed the Android and iOS applications for Globee.

 #### Story
 I've been Boston to participate a program called KIC Start Mass Challenge Program.
 There were over 20 startups who want to apply a worldwide startup accelerator, Mass Challenge.
 We were taking accelerating course for 3 weeks in Boston University Questrom School of Business.
 This course helped us to learn how to make a pitch, how to build up our business, successful business story and etc. For 3 weeks, we were staying at the same hotel, taking the same courses and hanging around together and we get to know each other very well.
 After we graduate this course and go back to Korea, Junghak who is CEO of Zumanji said he really need me to help him to build up service called Globee and he really looked desperate.
 I couldn't say No. Anyway the concept looked nice to me and he said he just need prototype so that he can show the app to New York investors.
 Turns out his team was expecting very nice and high quality app.
-What a liaaaaar..ha..
+What a liaaaaar..sighs..

 #### Period
 2015.05 ~ 2015.08